citusdata/citus_docs/develop/api_guc.rst

 .. _local_table_join_policy:

 citus.local_table_join_policy (enum)
-$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$
+$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 This GUC determines how Citus moves data when doing a join between local and distributed tables.
-Customizing the join policy can help reduce the amount of data sent between worker nodes during the join.
+Customizing the join policy can help reduce the amount of data sent between worker nodes.

-Citus will send either the local or distributed tables to necessary nodes to support the join and this is referred as a conversion.
-If a local table is converted, then it will be sent to the workers that needs this data to perform the join.
+Citus will send either the local or distributed tables to nodes as necessary to support the join.
+Copying table data is referred to as a "conversion."
+If a local table is converted, then it will be sent to any workers that need its data to perform the join.
 If a distributed table is converted, then it will be collected in the coordinator to support the join.
-The citus planner will send only the necessary rows while doing a conversion.
+The citus planner will send only the necessary rows doing a conversion.

-There are four modes available:
+There are four modes available to express conversion preference:

-* **auto:** (Default) Citus will convert either all local or distributed tables to support local and distributed table joins.
-If all the distributed tables have a constant filter on a unique index(such as primary key) then distributed tables will be converted.
-This will ensure less amount of data moving around workers.
+* **auto:** (Default) Citus will convert either all local or all distributed tables to support local and distributed table joins.
+Citus decides which to convert using a heuristic.
+It will convert distributed tables if they are joined using a constant filter on a unique index (such as a primary key).
+  This ensures less data gets moved between workers.

-* **never:** Citus will not plan local and distributed table joins.
+* **never:** Citus will not allow joins between local and distributed tables.

 * **prefer-local:** Citus will prefer converting local tables to support local and distributed table joins.
-The converted table will be sent to necessary nodes as an intermediate result.

 * **prefer-distributed:** Citus will prefer converting distributed tables to support local and distributed table joins.
-The converted table will be sent to necessary nodes as an intermediate result.
-If distributed tables are huge, using this option might result in moving lots of data around workers.
+If the distributed tables are huge, using this option might result in moving lots of data between workers.

-Assuming `citus_table(x,y)` is a distributed table distributed by the column `x` and `postgres_table` is a local table:
+For example, assume ``citus_table`` is a distributed table distributed by the column ``x``, and that ``postgres_table`` is a local table:

 .. code-block:: postgresql

    CREATE TABLE citus_table(x int primary key, y int);
    SELECT create_distributed_table('citus_table', 'x');

-   CREATE TABLE postgreS_table(x int, y int);
+   CREATE TABLE postgres_table(x int, y int);

-   -- even though the join is on primary key, there isn't a constant filter -- hence postgres_table will be sent to worker nodes to support the join SELECT * FROM citus_table JOIN postgres_table using(x);
+   -- even though the join is on primary key, there isn't a constant filter -- hence postgres_table will be sent to worker nodes to support the join SELECT * FROM citus_table JOIN postgres_table USING (x);

-   -- there is a constant filter on a primary key, hence the filtered row -- from the distributed table will be pulled to coordinator to support the join SELECT * FROM citus_table JOIN postgres_table using(x) WHERE citus_table.x = 10;
+   -- there is a constant filter on a primary key, hence the filtered row -- from the distributed table will be pulled to coordinator to support the join SELECT * FROM citus_table JOIN postgres_table USING (x) WHERE citus_table.x = 10;

    SET citus.local_table_join_policy to 'prefer-distributed';
    -- since we prefer distributed tables, citus_table will be pulled to coordinator -- to support the join.
 Note that citus_table can be huge.
-   SELECT * FROM citus_table JOIN postgres_table using(x);
+   SELECT * FROM citus_table JOIN postgres_table USING (x);

    SET citus.local_table_join_policy to 'prefer-local';
    -- even though there is a constant filter on primary key for citus_table -- postgres_table will be sent to necessary workers because we are using 'prefer-local'.
-   SELECT * FROM citus_table JOIN postgres_table using(x) WHERE citus_table.x = 10;
+   SELECT * FROM citus_table JOIN postgres_table USING (x) WHERE citus_table.x = 10;

 citus.limit_clause_row_fetch_count (integer)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$